-There are numerous memorials and cemeteries around Omaha Beach that were erected by the American and French governments to honor their sacrifices.
-Of the 5 main D-Day beaches that were involved in the Allied invasion, it is at Omaha that the worst casualties occurred.
+There are numerous memorials in May in and around cemeteries around Omaha Beach that were erected by the American and French governments to honor their sacrifices.
+Of the 5 main D-Day beaches that were involved in the Allied invasion, it is at Omaha that the worst casualties are believed to have occurred.

 The beach names (Omaha, Sword, etc.) were simply code names that the Allies came up with, but today those beaches officially go by those names.
 When you arrive at Omaha Beach, you see it is called Omaha Beach.
 And if you speak French, it is not called Plage de Omaha for instance (plage being the French word for “beach”).